 Tickets and Hours

-Children under 3 years old are free.
+Children under 2 years old are free.
 All admission is free from 4:00 pm to 5:00 pm, although tickets for that hour must be booked in advance online.
+On some public holidays such as July 1st (Canada Day) and September 30th (National Day for Truth and Reconciliation), the museum is free to visit.

 Memberships are available.
 They cover not just the Aviation and Space Museum but the other two museums that Ingenium operates as well.
 There are many different membership options.
 Here are the basic ones: